Discover the nature park

 Plants

-The flower of the Yellow Lady's Slipper (Cypripedium calceolus) is unmistakable, a species of orchid that grows up to 70 cm high and is considered a highly endangered species in Austria and belongs to the protected...
+The flower of the yellow lady's slipper (Cypripedium calceolus) is unmistakable, a species of orchid that grows up to 70 cm high and is considered a highly endangered species in Austria and is a protected species....

 learn more